Sahajareddyp/LogProcess_MapReduce/README.md

 In the first part, start time and end time variables are defined to a particular time interval that are to be taken from application.conf file.
 The Mapper will check whether the log message 'ERROR' is present in regex pattern defined and matches it against the particular time interval.
 Mapper sends the message type as Key and 1 as value to the Reducer.
-The Reducer will add all 1s and gives the time interval against which the log message 'ERROR' is present and the number of times it appeared.
+The Reducer will add all 1s and gives the ERROR messages appearing in the specified time interval.
 - The first column represents the time intervals.
 - The second column represents the log message type 'ERROR'.
 - The third column represents the number of times log events have appeared in the logs for 'ERROR' message type with the given pattern in that time duration.